acer-leon-dev/cppDump/Tic-Tac-Toe/README.md

 - Player customization (in config.h)
 ## BUGS

-- An exception is thrown when entering values greater than 40952 or below a specific negative value for the number_input ## prompt
 - An infinite loop is triggered when entering a non-integer value

 ## HOW TO INSTALL AND RUN